Skip to content

 The (R2 ^source environment),(R3 ^source intrinsic), and (R3 ^duration 5) WMEs are arbitrary and ignored by RL, but were added by the agent to keep track of where the rewards came from and for how long.

 Note that the reward-link is not part of the io structure and is not modified directly by the environment.
-Reward information from the environment should be copied, via rules, from the input-link to the reward-link.
+Reward information from the environment should be copied, via rules, from the output-link to the reward-link.
 Also note that when collecting rewards, Soar simply scans the reward-link and sums the values of all valid reward WMEs.
 The WMEs are not modified and no bookkeeping is done to keep track of previously seen WMEs.
 This means that reward WMEs that exist for multiple decision cycles will be collected multiple times if not removed or retracted.

 Updating RL Rule Values